 You can read more about Ameraucanas here.

-Egg color: Blue
+Shell color: Blue

 This old breed lays blue eggs and are named after the Araucania region of Chile – its place of origin.
-Araucanas have a very unique appearance – like Ameraucana and Easter eggers, they have “peduncles” – tufts of feathers that develop near their ears that they’re born with.
+Araucanas have a very unique appearance – like Ameraucana and Easter Eggers, they have “peduncles” – tufts of feathers that develop near their ears that they’re born with.